zeek/spicy/doc/autogen/types/map.rst

 .. rubric:: Operators

+.. spicy:operator:: map::Begin <iterator> begin(<container>)

+    Returns an iterator to the beginning of the container's content.

 .. spicy:operator:: map::Delete void delete <sp> t:map[element]

     Removes an element from the map.

+.. spicy:operator:: map::End <iterator> end(<container>)

+    Returns an iterator to the end of the container's content.

 .. spicy:operator:: map::Equal bool t:map <sp> op:== <sp> t:map